 Being Patient: Have any of your siblings or other family members looked into whether they have the early-onset Alzheimer’s gene?

 Marty Reiswig: I have an older brother and he found out several years ago that he does not carry the gene mutation.
 So far, each year, when we have our “X-Men conferences” that I like to call them, I ask that very small group of people, how many of you have decided to find out your gene status?
 About half the room raises their hand.
 Every time I bring this up with the general population, I get three different groups of people: a large group that says they would absolutely want to know right away; other people who say they’d never want to know their status; and a small portion in the middle who are not certain.
 It’s a very personal and divisive decision because there are so many ramifications.

 Being Patient: What are your hopes for the future?

 Marty Reiswig: I get to speak to scientists and pharmaceutical companies at the conferences that I go to.
 I just got back from the World Dementia Council in London where they had me present my story.
 In that room of the very best minds on the planet, there is a very strong amount of hope and confidence that we will have a disease-altering treatment in the next 10 years, if not five years.
 That World Dementia Council was actually a follow-up from the G8 Alzheimer’s Summit that was in London just five years ago.
 All the G8 countries made a commitment to having a disease-altering treatment by the year 2025.
 I’m actually very hopeful.
-I believe this is an exciting time for Alzheimer’s and dementia research, and pharmaceuticals.
+I believe this is an exciting time for early-onset Alzheimer’s and dementia research, and pharmaceuticals.
 I truly believe that even if we don’t have a treatment for me in the next 7–10 years, we will have a treatment for our children and their children.

 This interview has been edited and condensed for length and clarity.